davmac314/dinit/README.md

               service startup.
 This is implied by runs-on-console, but can be specified separately for services that need the console while they start but not afterwards.
-              This setting is not applicable to regular "process" services, but can be used for "scripted" and "bgprocess" services.
+              This setting is not applicable to regular _process_ services, but can be used for _scripted_ and _bgprocess_ services.
 It allows for interrupting startup via the "interrupt" key (normally control-C).
 This is useful to allow filesystem checks to be interrupted/skipped.

 `start-interruptible` : this service can have its startup interrupted
               (cancelled) if it becomes inactive while still starting.
-              The SIGINT signal will be sent to the signal to cancel its startup.
-This is meaningful only for scripted and bgprocess services.
+              The SIGINT signal will be sent to the process to cancel its startup.
+This is meaningful only for _scripted_ and _bgprocess_ services.

 Please see the manual page for a full list of service parameters and options.